llogostevo/acmerockets/readme.md

 # Process

-# setup tailwind
+# Setup Tailwind (2023 - May)

 create folder structure
+ - root project folder
+ - - build
+ - - - css
+ - - - img
+ - - src

-tailwind.config.js
+ - tailwind.config.js
+ - readme.md

 - Create a project folder.
 - Navigate to the project folder in the terminal.
-- Initialize a new npm project by running: npm init -y.
+- Initialize a new npm project by running: `npm init -y`
-- Install Tailwind CSS and its dependencies by running: npm install tailwindcss postcss autoprefixer.
+- Install Tailwind CSS and its dependencies by running:
+`npm install -D tailwindcss@latest postcss@latest autoprefixer@latest`
-- Generate a Tailwind CSS configuration file by running: npx tailwindcss init.
+- Generate a Tailwind CSS configuration file by running:
+ `npx tailwindcss init`.
+ - edit tailwind.config.js to include, (create file inside root project if not there) `content: ["./build/*.html"],`
-- Create a CSS file (e.g., styles.css) in your project folder.
+- Create a CSS folder inside a folder called `build` file (e.g., styles.css) in your project folder.
 - Add the following code to styles.css:
 `@import 'tailwindcss/base';
 @import 'tailwindcss/components';